 And BONUS SNOWMEN PAGES!

 The first page presents the given chord and students will be required to trace the notes, then color the corresponding notes on their Mini-NoteMatch, as well as the life-sized NoteMatch.
-(If you aren’t familiar with NoteMatch, the piano reading tool, learn all about it here!
-This tool not only helps students read music, but it also brings a fun, interactive experience to lessons that students obsess over!)
+(Head here to if you aren’t familiar with NoteMatch, the piano reading tool) This tool not only helps students read music, but it also brings a fun, interactive experience to lessons that students obsess over!)
 Once they’re done filling in NoteMatch, they should be able to easily play the little piece on that page.
 This is ONLY using notes from that given chord.

 The second page is the most popular and liked page by my students!